kivanctezoren/ccnn-uq-bootstrap/README.md

 * After each sampling iteration, save the weights of the previous model for future use and save the predictions for statistics
 * Finally, output the predictions of the model with their intervals

+The authors further propose a novel transfer learning method, which is to utilize a backbone that was trained for a similar task before (i.e VGG16 pretrained on ImageNet) and add a CCNN layer right after the last convolutional layer of it.
+It is worth noting that if the backbone's training data somehow has intersections with the bootstrapped dataset, then the theoretical validity of this method would become invalid.

+The authors choose the infamous [Deep Ensembles](https://proceedings.neurips.cc/paper/2017/file/9ef2ed4b7fd2c810847ffa5fa85bce38-Paper.pdf) method and a shallow CNN, [LeNet-5](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) as baselines to compare their methods against.
+In order to do so, they consider the following metrics:

+*
 ## 2.2.
 Our interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.